ndidplatform/ndidplatform.github.io/zero-knowledge.md

 * S = C<sup>d</sup> mod N

 In pratice, message is padded to the size of key size before encrypt and the padding is removed after decrypt.
-For more information of [RSA-algorithm](https://en.wikipedia.org/wiki/RSA_(cryptosystem))
+For more information of [RSA-algorithm](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) and [padding scheme](https://tools.ietf.org/html/rfc2313)

 ### Note: String can convert to number so we may use math operation on string, that mean we do operation to it when convert to number.